tikk3r/flocs/README.md

 Other software related notes
 ----------------------------
 - Python CASAcore `setup.py` is broken with regards to finding libraries passed along by the -L flag.
 This is fixed with the patch.
+- Apparently WCSLIB now needs a newer version of GNU Make.
+It no longer worked with 3.82, tested to work with 4.2.
-- Latest log4cplus requires CMake 3.6:
+- Latest log4cplus (no longer installed) requires CMake 3.6:

     yum install -y cmake3